NoEndsNoGains/End-Of-Conflict/LOCATION-LOCATION-LOCATION.md

 ---

+## The Power Check

+Not all coordinates are equal.

+The Judge's BLIND SPOT becomes the mother's reality.
+The system's HORIZON becomes everyone's map.
+Some people's coordinates get enforced.
+Others get erased.

+**Ask yourself:**

+In this conflict, whose coordinates become the "official" version?

+Who has the power to make their map the map?

+Whose WANT gets resourced?
+Whose FEAR gets dismissed?
+Whose GAME gets protected?
+Whose BLIND SPOT never gets named because no one dares?

+And where are YOU in this hierarchy?
+Are your coordinates the ones that get enforced — or erased?

+**Write it down:** *The coordinates that get enforced in this conflict belong to _______________.*

+---

+## The Mass Check

+You filled in your MASS coordinate.
+Now think about what it means.

+Mass is not the same as Power.
+Power can be exercised.
+Mass just *is*.
+It bends the field around it.
+Others fall toward it without choosing to.

+**The questions:**

+- How much mass does MY position have in this system?
+- How much mass does THEIR position have?
+- What institution, group, or narrative is adding mass to one side?
+- Am I fighting gravity?

+**The hard truth:** If you have low mass and they have high mass, being "right" may not matter.
+A single parent has less mass than a court system.
+A whistleblower has less mass than a corporation.
+A citizen has less mass than a state.

+This doesn't mean you shouldn't fight.
+It means you should fight with your eyes open.
+You stop shouting at the storm and start measuring the wind speed.

+**Write it down:** *The position with the most mass in this conflict is _______________.
+My mass relative to theirs is _______________.*

+---

 ## Note: Position Can Shift

 You locate yourself once at the start.
 But the act of mapping can change your position.